-Top 30 Project Management Interview Questions
+Top 30 Project Management Interview Questions In 2018

 Recommended by 4 users

-Project Management Institute (PMI) estimates that India needs 5,00,000 new project managers in 2016-17.
-Also, growing globally at an average of 12% (Source: PWC Survey), project management is pretty much the best career decision of your life.
+Growing globally at an average of 12% (Source: PWC Survey), project management is pretty much the best career decision of your life.
 If you happen to be considering the next step in your career, you now know which skill to go after.

 While every interview is different and varies according to each company, industry as well as the interviewer, we have attempted to put together a list of 30 most likely project management interview questions that you can prepare for.
 Since project management requires you to hone your soft skills and technical skills alike, your interview will most likely be a combination of technical, behavioral and situational questions.

 Here is a list of 30 project management interview questions to help you crack your interview.
 In case you have attended project management interviews previously, we encourage you to add your questions in the comments tab; we will be happy to answer them.
 Don’t forget to spread the word to the community of fellow job seekers.
 All the best!